health care poa health care poa

 Key Considerations

 Trustworthiness: A Health Care POA requires a trusted individual to act in the principal’s best interest.
-They should have a clear understanding of the principal’s health care preferences and values.
+They should clearly understand the principal’s healthcare preferences and values.

 Communication Skills: The chosen agent must effectively communicate with medical staff and family members, providing clear and precise information regarding the principal’s wishes.